 IM OUTTA YR LOOP

-How would you like to call yourself a rockstar programmer?
-It sounds great, and because of this joke programming language, it’s possible to become one.
-Rockstar is designed for creating computer programs that are also song lyrics and one of the reasons that Dylan Beattie made it is to stop recruiters and managers from referring to people as “rockstar programmers”.
-Now you can have a sticker on their laptop saying “CERTIFIED ROCKSTAR DEVELOPER”.
+How would you like to call yourself a rockstar programmer? ?
+It sounds excellent, and because of this joke programming language, it’s possible to become one.
+Rockstar programming language is designed to create computer programs that are also song lyrics.
+One of the reasons Dylan Beattie made it is to stop recruiters and managers from referring to people as “rockstar programmers.”
+Now you can have a sticker on their laptop saying “CERTIFIED ROCKSTAR DEVELOPER.”
 That’s rock’n’roll!
-Moreover, comments in Rockstar programs is strongly discouraged because it’s up to the audience to find their own meaning.
+Moreover, adding comments to Rockstar programs is strongly discouraged because it’s up to the audience to find their own meaning.

-Here is an example: inspired by here-document Rockstar supports a unique language feature known as poetic literals.
+Here is an example: Rockstar, inspired by here-document, supports a unique language feature known as poetic literals.
 It allows you to simultaneously initialize a variable and express your innermost angst.

 - My heart is true – initialises the variable my heart with the Boolean value true

 - Tommy is nobody – initialises the variable Tommy with the value null using the nobody alias

 It started as a joke that this is the programming language Trump would approve of – just as he is making America great again, owners hope that this language will make programming great.
 Although development on this project has stopped, owners want to send a strong message.
 They think that this joke isn’t funny anymore and want to influence people to actually do something about severe problems in the world.
 For example, you can donate to charity instead of spending your time beating the “Trump is ridiculous” meme to death.

 Here are several convenient features that TrumpScript uses: